 We welcome you at the Centre for Change!

-My demeanour, both personal and professional, is relaxed and warm which I boast is due to my east coast roots!
-I grew up in Nova Scotia and hold many east coast values close as they are an important part of who I am as a person and as a psychologist.
-I work collaboratively with you and together we will formulate a plan that will address the specific problem(s) you are experiencing.
-Change is possible.
+Let me tell you a bit about me which may help you determine whether you want to work with me.
+My demeanor, both personal and professional, is relaxed and warm.
+In fact, I am probably best known for my down-to-earth approach with clients and I boast that this is due to my East Coast roots!
+I grew up in Nova Scotia and the east coast values instilled in me through my family and the culture, are an important part of who I am as a person and as a psychologist.
+I build partnerships with the clients I work with and together we formulate a plan that will address the specific difficulties you are experiencing.

-Working as our Client Coordinator; Cindy is looking forward to greeting you in person or by phone.
-She is an active wife and mother of 2 terrific boys and her boxer dog!
-She has a deep passion for mental wellness and has worked many years as a volunteer with the Do It for Daron Foundation at the Royal Ottawa Hospital.
+Working as the Client Coordinator for the Centre for Change; I am looking forward to greeting you in person or by phone.
+I am an active wife and mother of 2 terrific, teenage boys and my boxer dog - Carter!
+I have a deep passion for mental wellness and have worked for many years as a volunteer with the Do It for Daron (#DIFD) Foundation at the Royal Ottawa Hospital.
+I have also worked at Algonquin College for over 15 years in the Fitness & Health Promotion Program and I’m certified in Yoga.
+I truly believe that kindness goes a long way.

 Dr. Levi Riven uses cognitive-behavioural and mindfulness strategies to help clients alleviate unwanted and intrusive thoughts, overcome fear, build resilience, enhance motivation and productivity, and find greater fulfillment from work and relationships.
 Levi’s approach to therapy is empathic, non-judgmental, collaborative, and solution-focused.
 Levi works with individuals with ADHD, anxiety, depression, OCD, PTSD, and post-concussion syndrome.